mristin/bimprove-scenarios/truck_guidance/scenario.md

 <def name="truck_delivery">

-A truck delivery defines how the <ref name="on-site_logistics#delivery" /> should be brought on the construction site by the truck.
+A truck delivery defines how the <ref name="logistics#delivery" /> should be brought on the construction site by the truck.

 Each truck delivery is associated with the <ref name="entry_point" /> and <ref name="exit_point" />